GDQuest/blender-power-sequencer/README.md

 *To find all available tools, press <kbd>Spacebar</kbd> and search for 'PS.' (as in PowerSequencer).*

-## 1.0 alpha
+## Download the beta release

 To install the add-on, head to the [latest releases](https://github.com/GDquest/Blender-power-sequencer/releases) and follow the instructions there.

-It is fairly stable already as I use it every single day for [ GDquest ](http://youtube.com/c/gdquest).
-But as there are still features in progress for 1.0, it's currently out in 'alpha'.
-It also ships with a separate keymap file so the many custom shortcuts won't override your existing custom mappings.
+It is stable already as I use it every single day for [ GDquest ](http://youtube.com/c/gdquest).
+It ships with a separate keymap file so the many custom shortcuts won't override your existing custom mappings.

 ## Give us a hand!